sabbir-subhan/appium-Python/README.md

 Last line output after using above command should be; "Listening on USB".
 Then you are all set!

+THIS IS NOT MANDATORY (Appium should handle it, only signing WebDriverAgent code in Xcode maybe necessary)

 - id = UDID from real device - open iTunes with connected device and click on serial number or use terminal command: "idevice_id -l"